 Do you work with prisoners who have been convicted of any offence?

 The Prison Opticians Trust only works with prisoners reaching the end of their sentence and who are serving the remainder of their time in open conditions.
-As such, those convicted of offences including, and similar to murder, sexual violence and other serious violent or sexual offences are not eligible for the training program.

 How do you ensure that prisoners get the most out of The Prison Opticians Trust's program?

 The Trust promotes a hands-on learning environment in which, after initially observing lab processes, trainees are encouraged to get involved in the production of prescription glasses for our customers.
 This hands-on approach to learning is further driven by our unique theoretical syllabus, which becomes easily applicable to the work carried out in the lab.
 We also employ a Training Manager with years of optical experience to support the learning of our trainees.

 How do you determine which trainees will make the best assets to employers?

 During the 10 week observation and training period, The Prison Opticians Trust gets to know each trainee personally and observes them closely in order to decide who is suitable for a job in the optical industry and could be recommended for employment at a local optician’s practice.
 Only those trainees whom the Trust is confident will make valuable assets to employers are recommended.
 Trainees then complete a month-long work experience placement at the local practice, during which employers can make more informed decisions as to the suitability of individual trainees to their company and further professional development.

 How do employers in the optics industry benefit from recruiting the Trust's trainees?